matthewdevaney/powerapps-custom-functions/readme.md

 There are two ways to contribute to the project:
 * Fork the repo, add your msapp file and then make a pull request
 * Get access to the repo as 'collaborator' by sending a Direct Message to <a href="https://twitter.com/mattbdevaney">@mattbdevaney</a> on Twitter
-* Make sure to provide a readme.md file to let others know what functions you've built!
+* Make sure to provide a readme.md file to let others know what functions you've built!<br/><br/>